Diocese of Lafayette in Louisiana: 1950 to 1990

 In 1952, Jeanmard became the first bishop in the Deep South to ordain an African-American man to diocesan priesthood when he conferred holy orders upon Louis Ledoux.
 In November 1955, Jeanmard excommunicated two women from Erath, Louisiana, after they assaulted a woman who taught an integrated catechism class.

 Jeanmard encouraged diocesan-sponsored television programs, religious radio programs in both English and French, and a diocesan newspaper, The Southwest Louisiana Register.
 Jeanmard also issued pastoral letters in support of the rights of labor to organize.

 After Jeanmard retired in 1956, Pope Pius XII named Auxiliary Bishop Maurice Schexnayder as the next bishop of Lafayette in Louisiana.
-During his tenure, Schexnayder built a new chancery building, expanded the Immaculata Minor Seminary, established 31 parishes and ordained 81 priests.
-In 1961, he dedicated St. Eugene Catholic Church in Grand Chenier.

-Eager to increase lay participation in the parishes, Schexnayder established parish councils, school boards and other advisory panels staffed by lay people.
+During his tenure, Schexnayder oversaw construction of a new chancery building, expanded the Immaculata Minor Seminary, established 31 parishes and ordained 81 priests.Eager to increase lay participation in the parishes, Schexnayder established parish councils, school boards and other advisory panels staffed by lay people.
 He retired in 1972.

 In 1972, Pope Paul VI named Gerard Frey of New Orleans as the third bishop of Lafayette in Louisiana.
 In 1980, Pope John Paul II erected the Diocese of Lake Charles, assigning the western half of the Diocese of Lafayette in Louisiana to the new diocese.
-During his tenure, Frey launched the Social Apostolate, a social service agency designed "to put people in the pews in touch with the poor."
-Continuing Schexnayder's initiative, Frey also encouraged every church in the diocese to establish a parish council.
-John Paul II appointed Reverend Harry Flynn from the Diocese of Albany as coadjutor bishop in 1989 to assist Frey.
-When Frey retired later that year, Flynn automatically became the new bishop.
+John Paul II appointed Harry Flynn from the Diocese of Albany as coadjutor bishop in 1989 to assist Frey.
+When Frey retired later that year, Flynn succeeded him.